Air Capital of the World

 The National Institute for Aviation Research (NIAR) at Wichita State University is the largest applied aerospace research and development academic institution in the nation.
 NIAR provides research, design, testing, certification and training to industry, government agencies, educational entities and other clients.
 NIAR’s clients include Boeing, NASA, Spirit AeroSystems, the Federal Aviation Administration, Textron Aviation to name a few.Learn More

 The Innovation Campus brings together industry expertise and Wichita State University’s research, commercialization and education capabilities.
 Several companies have located operations on the campus and conducted research in partnership with university engineers and scientists.
-The largest of these is Airbus, whose engineering center has approximately 200 employees.Learn More
+The largest of these is Airbus, whose engineering center is the company’s most significant outside of Europe, with approximately 200 employees.Learn More

 As one of the leading aviation universities in the country, Kansas State Polytechnic offers three instrument runways, labs, a state-of-the-art Canadair Regional Jet simulator, an operational dispatch center, an aviation maintenance training hangar and a nationally recognized unmanned aircraft systems program.
 Various degrees are offered in aviation maintenance management, professional pilot and unmanned aircraft systems.Learn More